delingren/walle/audio.md

 I used a [DFPlayer](https://www.dfrobot.com/product-1121.html) in the first version and thought it was a bit expensive (~$20 at the time).
 But the price seems to have come down quite a bit.
 AliExpress even has some clones that costs only $1 a piece.
 It doesn't have internal flash.
 Instead, it reads from microSD cards.
 I have quite a few of microSD cards salvaged from all sorts of electronics found in e-waste bins.
 There are some boards out there that come with internal storage.
 But since this one works fine and is rather cheap, I didn't bother with alternatives.

 So, let's see if it plays nicely with the RP2040-Zero.
 The board comes with an Arduino [library](https://github.com/DFRobot/DFRobotDFPlayerMini).
 The wiring is rather simple.
 You just need to provide it with power and connect it with a UART port, which I'm using `Serial1` on Pi Pico (pins 0 and 1 by default), and connect the speaker to the output pins.
 There isn't much to it.
-Then I loaded a sketch to play all 10 audio files on the SD card.
+Then I loaded a [sketch](./audio_loop/) to play all 10 audio files on the SD card in a loop.

 ```
 #include <DFRobotDFPlayerMini.h>